la-reine-c/Orbiting/README.md

 To use make sure that the folder orbiting is in the same directory as your code

+For this to work make sure you have installed Ephem, country-converter,

 For example:
     Users/user/Project/orbiting
     Users/user/Project/ActualCode